 Bird communities are highly mobile and exhibit patterns of activity related to tidal water movements and many other factors.
-Different bird species exploit different parts of a marine area and different prey species.
-Changes in the habitat may therefore affect them differently.
-The important bird populations at this site require a functional estuary which is capable of supporting intertidal habitat for feeding and roosting.
+Different bird species spatially and temporarily exploit different parts of a marine area and different prey species.
+Changes in habitat may affect them differently.
+The important bird populations therefore require a naturally functional intertidal habitat for roosting, breeding and feeding.
 The most important factors related to this are:

-- current extent and distribution of suitable feeding and roosting habitat (e.g. saltmarsh, mudflats); - sufficient prey availability (e.g. small fish, crustaceans and worms); - minimal levels of disturbance; - water quality necessary to maintain intertidal plant and animal communities and minimise the risk of secondary contamination of birds through contaminated prey items; and - water quantity and salinity gradients necessary to maintain saltmarsh conditions suitable for bird feeding and roosting.
+- Current extent and distribution of suitable feeding and roosting habitat (e.g. rocky shores, sand beaches and artificial high tide roosts); - Current extent of suitable breeding habitat (sandy beaches); - Sufficient prey availability (e.g. small fish, crustaceans and worms); - Minimal levels of disturbance.